 However, most hatcheries will sell Rhode Island Red crosses, which are deep red with a few variations and flecks of white and black feathers.

-On hatch day, male chicks will appear lighter in color than the females.
-Sometimes the color difference is fairly slight, and there are some instances in which the color factor may be inaccurate, though it is very uncommon.
+On hatch day, male chicks will appear lighter in color than females.
+Sometimes the color difference is relatively slight, and there are some instances in which the color factor may be inaccurate, though it is very uncommon.

 The Red Star sports a single-comb and has a yellow beak and legs.
-Both hens and roosters are of a standard size, with a decent amount of heft to their muscle.
+Both hens and roosters are standard sizes, with a decent amount of heft to their muscle.

 Size & Meat

 On average, the Red Star matures to about 8 lbs, which is just big enough for a nice chicken dinner.

 The Red Star has been considered a perfect chicken for backyard owners because they are dual-purpose and have a high yield of meat and eggs.

 Here’s where the hen gets the glory!
 Red Star chickens can lay an egg a day, so long as they are happy and healthy.

 That means you can expect a whopping 360 eggs per year if the conditions are right!